Pay attention to caravan security

 Watch your speed when towing

 Insurers will take a dim view of customers who end up scattering the contents of their holiday home all over the motorway if it becomes obvious that speed was an issue.
-Remember - the speed limit when towing in the UK is 50mph on single carriageway roads and 60mph on dual carriageways and motorwaysIan Crowder, AA spokesman
+Remember - the speed limit when towing in the UK is 50mph on single carriageway roads and 60mph on dual carriageways and motorwaysIan Crowder, AA spokesperson

 Did you know...?

-The guides deal with the different types of caravan insurance options, including use by family and friends, third party cover, public liability, fatal injury and insurance for contents and personal effects.
+They deal with the different types of caravan insurance options, including use by family and friends, third party cover, public liability, fatal injury and insurance for contents and personal effects.

 Read about things to look for on your policy, including exclusions relating to valuables, awnings, unforced entry, mechanical and electrical breakdown, wear and tear, mildew, vermin, storm damage, accidental damage, trade use, or use as a permanent residence.

 There's also information on the B+E test, a look at how security impacts on your premium, a guide to towing, information on breakdown cover, a guide to tyres and advice on what to take on a camping trip.